meta-rust/meta-rust/README.md

  - Include downloaded stage0 snapshot in `SRC_URI`
  - -crosssdk and -buildsdk packages
  - -runtime? (install target libraries on target)
+ - Add SRC_URI components so that cargo doesn't use the network
+ - Convince cargo not to use '$HOME/.cargo' for storing downloaded source code

 ## Pitfalls